ArjanMooldijk/Signal-Decoder/README.md

 HbB = Halt bei Bedarf Signal.
 This is a special signal with two flashing white lights when a train is to stop at a station.
 It has the same behavior as a SIM Vorsignal.

 In the code I created a separate routine for the blinking.

+May 2020:
+-
+Did some maintenance.
+Replaced the #define by enum's